py-stockfish/stockfish/README.md

 stockfish = Stockfish(path="/Users/zhelyabuzhsky/Work/stockfish/stockfish-9-64")
 ```

 There are some default engine settings used by this wrapper.
-For increasing Stockfish's strength and speed, the "Threads" and "Hash" parameters can be modified.
+For increasing Stockfish's strength and speed, the "Threads" and "Hash" parameters can be modified (note that the latter shouldn't be set before the former).

 ```python
 {